amigautamghosh/StoreItemDemandForecasting/README.md

 •sales - Number of items sold at a particular store on a particular date.

 Feature Engineering
-Name: We have used a maximum of 16 features.
+We have used a maximum of 16 features.
-Date: We Charectorised  this field into weekofyear,dayofweek,day,weekday,weekday_name,dayofyear,quarter,is_month_start,is_month_end,is_quarter_start,is_quarter_end,is_year_start,is_year_end,freq,daysinmonth etc
+Date: We categorised  this field into weekofyear,dayofweek,day,weekday,weekday_name,dayofyear,quarter,is_month_start,is_month_end,is_quarter_start,is_quarter_end,is_year_start,is_year_end,freq,daysinmonth etc

 Model Identification